hujhax/austin-improv-wiki/Sam Malcolm.md

-Sam Malcolm is considered by many to be the finest improviser in all of Austin.
-One time he improvised his way into a presidential motorcade while doing spacework driving in his chair.
-He and Obama did a Harold on July 4th, 2012.
+Sam Malcolm is a member of Movie Riot.